Definition of a Hurricane

 One trend analysis published in the journal Nature shows the strongest hurricanes have also increased in intensity over the past two or three decades in the North Atlantic and Indian Oceans.
 Other areas in the Pacific and Indian Oceans show virtually no significant trends.
 Other trend analyses that include all hurricanes globally are similarly inconclusive, with upward trends in the North Atlantic and Indian Oceans and no apparent increase in frequency or intensity in other basins .

+For the 21st century, some models project no change or a small reduction in the frequency of hurricanes , while others show an increase in frequency .
+More recent work shows that there is a trade-off between intensity and frequency – that as warmer oceans bolster hurricane intensity, fewer storms actually form.
 For the continental United States in the Atlantic Basin, models project a 75 percent increase in the frequency of category 4 and 5 hurricanes despite a possible decrease in the total frequency of all storms.

 The National Hurricane Center categorizes Atlantic hurricanes based on wind speed.
 A storm with winds exceeding 74 mph is a Category 1 hurricane.
 Storms with winds stronger than 111 mph are considered “major hurricanes” (Category 3 or higher).
 Many factors contribute to a hurricane’s impact, including its track, size, storm structure, rainfall amount, duration, and the vulnerability of the area it affects.